SSWConsulting/SSW.Rules.Content/rules/8-steps-to-scrum/rule.md

 redirects:
   - do-you-know-the-8-steps-to-scrum
 created: 2013-06-28T03:50:10.000Z
-archivedreason: null
 guid: 5759f753-1524-4803-869c-8b881eae28a1
 seoDescription: Discover how Scrum becomes simpler in 8 straightforward steps, from the initial meeting to sprint reviews.
+---

 Print out the SSW 8 Steps to Scrum PDF and optimize your project management strategy

 Scrum is easier than it seems, we'll explain how in these 8 simple steps.